hankfanchiu/chime/README.md

 ## Project Design

 Chime was designed and created in three weeks.
-A [Proposal][proposal] was drafted to help provide an implementation timeline during the development process.
-A [Database Schema][schema] was prepared alongside the design proposal.
+A [proposal][proposal] was drafted to help provide an implementation timeline during the development process.
+A [database schema][schema] was prepared alongside the design proposal.

 ## Technology

 Chime is a single-page application built on Rails and React.js, with many dependencies in both the backend and the frontend.

-- [Backend Technology][backend]
+- [Backend technology][backend]
-- [Frontend Technology][frontend]
+- [Frontend technology][frontend]
-- [File Storage][file storage] via Amazon Simple Storage Services (S3)
+- [File storage][file storage] via Amazon Simple Storage Services (S3)

 ## Future Implementations

 Chime is only a few degrees above being considered an MVP.
-The features that will be added in the future are listed in the [Future Implementations][future] outline.
+The features that will be added in the future are listed in the [future implementations][future] outline.

 [chime]: http://chime.audio
 [proposal]: ./docs/proposal.md